Defence and Related Security Capacity Building Initiative

 Following the commitment made at the 2014 Wales Summit, the DCB package for the Republic of Moldova was launched in June 2015.

-The DCB Trust Fund was established in 2015 to provide financial support and resources to implement the DCB Initiatives.
+The DCB Trust Fund was established in 2015 to provide financial support and resources to implement the DCB Initiative.
 The Trust Fund allows Allies and partners to contribute, on a voluntary basis, to the implementation of projects developed in support of the packages.
 It has proven to be an important enabler to kick-start DCB activities.
-Since the establishment of the DCB Trust Fund, 17 Allies and two partners have contributed to the DCB Trust Fund, which has facilitated 15 projects and is currently supporting another seven projects.
+Since the establishment of the DCB Trust Fund, it has facilitated 24 projects and is currently supporting another 28 projects.